markbarlow/180bpm/_posts/2017-1-18-why-I-started-running.md

 * The chance to listen to some music, something else I was no longer doing very much
 * Admitting that my football days were basically over.
 With family responsibilities I couldn't commit to a full Saturday (as in the old days) or even a regular Friday night (the only option I had left).
 And being uncommitted, as anyone who's played knows, soon leads to being unselected
 * For the first time in my life, finding myself working in an office with showers which was also situated right next to a park.
 Well, three parks in fact.
 And then it turned out there was a drying room too
+* A team challenge at work to collectively walk, run or cycle a total of 3,000 kilometres - the distance a colleague would be travelling to her wedding in Nigeria in the summer
 * Running apps making the whole thing more interesting
 * The wonderfully impromptu, just-get-out-and-do-it nature of running - needing no arrangements, no scheduling, no monthly fees, little to no equipment (or so I thought...), and available more or less wherever you go at any time of year